You have no items in your Shopping Basket.

 The patient had a history of not attending his Podiatry and Practice Nurse appointments, but became motivated after adopting a healthy lifestyle, which resulted in significant weight loss.

 He agreed to casting treatment and committed to attend all appointments.
-Within 48 hours the ulcer had reduced in diameter by 3mm, and depth decreased by 1mm.
+Within 48 hours of the application of the initial cast, the ulcer had reduced in diameter by 3mm, and depth decreased by 1mm.
 The cast was then applied weekly.

 After 6 weeks of casting the additional lesions had resolved and the original plantar ulcer was almost healed.
 Due to the unavailability of trained staff to apply a cast over the Christmas holidays, casting was stopped temporarily, with the intention to recast in 2 weeks.

-The patient was pleased with the improvement in his wound and made the decision to discontinue with the cast.
+The patient, however, was pleased with the improvement in his wound and made the decision to discontinue with the cast.
 Full healing was achieved within 8 weeks of removal of the last cast.

 After 6 weeks traditional casting